-Researchers at Sophos, a global leader in next-generation cybersecurity, have detailed a curious cyberattack campaign that targets users of pirated software with malware designed to block access to websites hosting pirated software.
+Researchers at Sophos, a global leader in next-generation cybersecurity, have detailed a curious cyberattack campaign targeting pirated software users with malware designed to block access to websites hosting pirated software.

-The developers disguise the malware as cracked versions of popular online games such as Minecraft and Among Us, as well as productivity tool such as Microsoft Office, security software and others.
+The developers disguise the malware as cracked versions of popular online games such as Minecraft and Among Us, as well as productivity tools such as Microsoft Office, security software and others.

 “Links to the malware are also hosted on Discord.
 Once installed, the malware blocks the victim’s access to a long list of websites, including many that distribute pirated software,” the researchers said in a blog post.